nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 After you open Swift+, the app will appear in the form of a graphical user interface, or GUI.
 In Swift+, you can toggle between the Contact View, which is primarily for viewing contacts, and the Task View, which is mainly for viewing tasks.
-Let's look at the different components in Swift+ below.
+Let's take a look at the different components in Swift+ below.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip** <br>
 To toggle between Contact View and Task View, you can use the [`Ctrl + Tab`](#toggling-between-contacts-and-tasks-tabs-ctrl--tab) command.